ontio/ontology/docs/specifications/cli_user_guide.md

 Recommended bookkeeping node startup parameters:

 ```
-./Ontology --enbaleconsensus --disablerpc --disableeventlog
+./Ontology --enbale-consensus --disable-rpc --disable-event-log
 ```
-    - `enbaleconsensus` is use to start the consensus
+    - `enbale-consensus` is use to start the consensus
-    - `disablerpc` is to close the rpc services for the safe concerns.
+    - `disable-rpc` is to close the rpc services for the safe concerns.
-    - `disableeventlog` is to disable the event log for high performance.
+    - `disable-event-log` is to disable the event log for high performance.
 If the node does not use the default genesis block configuration file and wallet account, the node can specify them with the --config, --wallet, --account parameters.
 At the same time, if the bookkeeping node needs to modify the default minimum gas price and gas limit of the transaction pool, it can set the parameters by --gasprice and --gaslimit.